z0uz/wintop/README.md

-Here's a simple `README.md` file for your system monitoring tool:

----

 # WinTop: Python System Monitoring Tool

 `WinTop` is a lightweight Python-based system monitoring tool for Windows, inspired by **htop**.
 It provides real-time information about CPU usage, memory consumption, and processes, with colored output for better visibility.